rmsouza/reactjs-crud/README.md

 ```

 ## API Doc
-Only one simple example how make a request in the API.
+Only one simple example of how to make a request in the API.

 ### Create Employee
 URL: /api/employees